Bank of America® Unlimited Cash Rewards credit card

 Methodology

-MoneyGeek's ranking process evaluates credit cards like the BofA Unlimited Cash and the Citi Double Cash across various use cases.
+MoneyGeek's ranking process reviews credit cards like the BofA Unlimited Cash and the Citi Double Cash across various use cases.
 This approach ensures that the score reflects the card's performance in the scenario where it provides the most value.

 For cash back cards, the primary factors we consider are the effective reward rate and the return on investment for offers.
 These elements — along with annual fees, introductory purchase rates and issuer satisfaction — contribute to a card's overall score.
-For a detailed understanding of our process, you can review our ranking methodology.

 FAQ: BofA Unlimited Cash vs. Citi Double Cash